 Many plans will let you cancel your trip if there’s been a recent terrorist event at your location within a recent amount of days from you arriving, but what about fear of terrorism?
 Fear of travel is typically not covered, unless you consider a plan with Cancel for Any Reason.

-Like fear of terrorism, fear of contracting a disease is not typically a covered reason for cancelling a trip, again, unless you purchase a plan where you add Cancel For Any Reason.
+Like fear of terrorism, fear of contracting a disease is not a covered reason for cancelling a trip.
 Read your policy or call the travel insurance provider to make sure.